Colonoscopy

 Who will perform my colonoscopy?

-It may be your consultant, another experienced gastroenterologist, a surgeon or a nurse endoscopist who is experienced in performing this examination.
-In these cases, your consultant will be sent a copy of the result.
+It may be your consultant, or another Colonoscopist, in these cases, your consultant will be sent a copy of the result.

 This Trust is a teaching hospital and has commitments to train both doctors and nurses in all aspects of endoscopy and care.
-Occasionally doctors and nurses who are undertaking endoscopy training may perform your procedure.
+Occasionally doctors and/or nurses who are undertaking colonoscopy training may perform your procedure.
 An experienced endoscopist will supervise them.
 Your permission will be requested in advance for this.
 You may decline and the supervising endoscopist will perform the endoscopy.

 Should I take my tablets during my bowel preparation and before coming for my Colonoscopy?

 If you are taking tablets prescribed by your doctor or other specialist, you should continue to take these as normal.
 There are some medications that may need to be stopped or reduced for a period of time before your colonoscopy.
-You will be told if this applies to you.
+Please see the instructions included with your appointment.

 If you are taking any of the following medications, please contact your Endoscopy Department for further advice and instructions.

-• WARFARIN – These are blood-thinning tablets and may have to be stopped for a period of time before colonoscopy due to the risk of bleeding.
+WARFARIN – These are blood-thinning tablets and usually have to be stopped for a period of time before colonoscopy due to the risk of bleeding.

 Our friendly staff will greet you on arrival.
 They will let your nurse know you have arrived.
 If there are any delays you will be notified as soon as possible and be kept informed.